svmiller/svmiller.github.io/_posts/2020-04-07-post-estimation-simulation-trump-vote-midwest.md

 Gelman and Hill (2007, chp.
 7) make a similar case and I prefer both their method and their language.
 Their approach again leans on the multivariate normal distribution to offer an approach that is pseudo-Bayesian (or "informal Bayesian", as they describe it).
 Subject to approximate regularity conditions and sample size, the conditional distribution of a quantity of interest, given the observed data, can be approximated with a multivariate normal distribution with parameters derived from the regression model.
 The pseudo-Bayesian aspect of it is there really is no prior distribution on the model parameters; prior distributions are sine qua non features of Bayesian analysis.
 Indeed, this approach papers over this issue of prior distributions because the dependence on prior assumptions fades through large enough posterior samples.
 1,000 simulations of the model parameters are typically adequate for drawing posterior predictive samples.

-You can take your pick of different software approaches but my approach is indebted to Gelman's `arm` package.
-In particular, `arm` has a `sim()` function that runs simulations of the model parameters from a multivariate normal distribution given the model output.
-From there, I derived the `get_sims()` function in my `stevemisc` package for obtaining posterior predictive samples for a particular quantity of interest..
+You can take your pick of different software approaches but my approach is indebted to Gelman's `{arm}` package.
+In particular, `{arm}` has a `sim()` function that runs simulations of the model parameters from a multivariate normal distribution given the model output.
+From there, I derived the `get_sims()` function in my `{stevemisc}` package for obtaining posterior predictive samples for a particular quantity of interest..

 Let's do a few things here.
 First, I'm going to re-run `M2` as a mixed effects model with a random effect for state.
 The results are not going to substantively change at all from this; all the covariates are at the individual-level and the real differences between pooled models and a partially pooled model---like a mixed effects model---are the contextual influences (e.g. state-level unemployment rate, had I included it).
 Further, I waited to do this until after the standardization discussion because mixed effects models have convergence issues in the absence of naturally occurring zeroes.
 Finally, I wanted to show that my `get_sims()` function works well with both pooled models (i.e. regular ol' linear models and generalized linear models) and the mixed effects models (for which I primarily wrote the function).